Foreign analyses of the new charter often laments the return to Thailand’s “managed democracy” or “semi-democracy” of the 1980s.

 The military’s bane has always been its own penchant for overt corruption, incompetence in governing and bickering for positions behind the scenes.
 By the standards of past influential military cliques, Prayuth and the Tigers have managed to avoid crippling incidents that would impede their ability to act and rule.

 It is certain that, as time passes, scandals and fighting for power by sidelined and emerging military cliques will impact the military.
 This would gradually cause a situation where all political parties as well as the public grow weary of the roadblocks that were raised to constitutional reform.
-This might once again lead to a future where the public begins to agitate against an intransigent military.
+This might once again lead to a future where the public begins to agitate against an intransigent military in politics.

 History never really repeats itself exactly so the future of Thailand will likely interweave new threads into politics such as the emergence of some sort of green party–perhaps supported by young, pragmatic voters who cannot be pegged as merely city or rural dwellers.